-The OLRC automatically maintains three copies of every file in the cloud in three separate locations across the network.
-If one of these copies becomes unreadable, a new copy is created by the system from the two remaining good copies.
+The OLRC automatically replicates every file to three geographically separate locations.
+If one of these replicas becomes unreadable, a new replica is created by the system from the two remaining available replicas and is stored in a different location to ensure consistent, reliable access.

 The OLRC keeps costs low by taking advantage of economical commodity storage and the ORION high-speed network that connects Ontario’s universities, thereby eliminating the data transfer charges typical of commercial cloud storage services.